The 63rd annual Scoutmasters Camporee will be held on February 17-19, 2023

 Honor Our Veterans

-The Town of Davie and the Scoutmasters Camporee Committee invite you to attend the annual Memorial Day Parade and Ceremony to be held on Monday, May 30, 2016.
-The Parade begins at 10 a.m. and will proceed east on Orange Drive beginning at the Davie Fire Administration (6901 Orange Drive) and ends at the Bergeron Rodeo Grounds (4271 Davie Road, Davie, FL, 33314).
-Please be sure to park in marked spaces or park at the Rodeo Grounds and walk back to the starting location.
+The Town of Davie and the Scoutmasters Camporee Committee cordially invite you to attend the annual Memorial Day Parade and Ceremony to be held on Monday, May 30, 2022.
+The Parade begins at 10:15 a.m. and will proceed east on Orange Drive beginning at the Davie Fire Administration (6905 Orange Drive) and ends at the Bergeron Rodeo Grounds (4271 Davie Road, Davie, FL, 33314).
 Bring your family, friends and celebrate Memorial Day with the Boy Scouts.
+The Ceremony is under the Arena and takes place rain or shine.
 View the flier.

-Following the parade, a Memorial Service will take place at the Bergeron Rodeo Grounds.
+Following the parade, a Memorial Ceremony will take place under the Rodeo Arena.
 This is an excellent opportunity to show your support for our soldiers and recognize the sacrifice they have made and are making to ensure our freedom.
 The Service will last an hour and is guaranteed to make an impression on your entire family.
 Flags will be available prior to the service for $1.00.
 During the service, flags (purchased or you may bring your own) can be placed on veteran's grave markers.

-In addition to the Memorial Day patch, 2016 Camporee patches, hats and t-shirts will be available for sale at the Rodeo Arena.
+In addition to the Memorial Day patch, 2022 Camporee patches will be available for sale at the Rodeo Arena.

 Memorial Day Schedule

-9 a.m. - Memorial Day Parade Assembly at Davie Fire Adminstration (6901 Orange Drive).
-Scouting units and community organizations are encouraged to participate.
+10:00 a.m. - Memorial Day Parade Assembly at Davie Fire Administration (6905 Orange Drive).
+Scouting units and community organizations are encouraged to participate and check in by 10 a.m.

 FLAGS will be available prior to parade step-off and ceremony for $1.00 each.
 During the service, flags (purchased or brought) can be placed on veteran's graves markers.
 The Memorial Day Weekend activities are an official South Florida Council Scouting activity.
 The Town of Davie donates significant manpower and resources to assure a successful event.
 You are encouraged to participate in this worthwhile event.
 This weekend is designed to give your units an opportunity to have fun and participate in the true meaning of this National Holiday.
 We will look forward to seeing all of you at this event.